Berrien County, Michigan

-Berrien County is a county on the south line of Michigan, at the southwestern corner of the state.
+Berrien County is a county in the U.S. state of Michigan.
+It is located at the southwest corner of the state's Lower Peninsula, located on the shore of Lake Michigan and sharing a land border with Indiana.
 As of the 2020 Census, the population was 154,316.
 The county seat is St. Joseph.
 Berrien County is included in the Niles-Benton Harbor, MI Metropolitan Statistical Area, which is also included in the South Bend-Elkhart-Mishawaka, IN-MI Combined Statistical Area.
+The county is part of the Michiana region.

 History

 As one of the Cabinet counties, Berrien County was named for John M. Berrien of Georgia, US Attorney General (1829–1831) under US President Andrew Jackson.
 The county was founded in 1829, and was organized in 1831, before Michigan was accepted into the Union as a state.

 When Michigan Territory was established in 1805, the area of present Berrien County was included in the boundary of Wayne County.

 About 1780, New Jersey resident William Burnett established a trading post at the mouth of the St. Joseph River (present-day site of St. Joseph) to serve indigenous peoples and French Canadian residents.
 Also during that time, Joseph Bertrand established a trading post on the river, in present–day Niles Charter Township.
 In December 1822, missionary Isaac McCoy moved his family and 18 Indian students from Indiana to the St. Joseph River near present-day Niles, Michigan, to open a religious mission (the Carey Mission) to the Potawatomi Indians, 160 km from the nearest White settlement.

 In 1827 St. Joseph Township was organized as part of Wayne County, It included all lands acquired from the Native Americans by the 1821 Treaty of Chicago.

 The boundary of Berrien County was delineated by the Michigan Territory Legislature on October 29, 1829, with its present limits.
 For purposes of revenue, taxation and judicial matters, it was attached to Cass County, and was designated as Niles Township.
 This assignation was terminated in 1831 when Berrien County's government was organized and initiated.

 Berrien County began with three townships: